aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 As an application author, I want to be able to use cpu or memory requests and limits to configure the operational requirements of my applications inside containers.
-For example, Java based applications can configure and adjust their heap size.
+For example, Java applications expect to be made aware of the available heap size via a command line argument to the JVM, for example: java -Xmx:<heap-size>.
+Similarly, an application may want to configure its thread pool based on available cpu resources and the exported value of GOMAXPROCS.

 ## Design